urbiworx/node-red-contrib-freeboard/README.md

 ![Widget](./docs/freeboard_widget.png)

-Don't forget to save your dashboard by hitting "SAVE FREEBOARD" on the top left.
+Don't forget to save your dashboard by hitting "SAVE FREEBOARD" (then "[MINIFIED]") on the top left.

+#Contributions
+Thanks to reyiyo and adamfr33man for their contributions to this project!